 The APS Brisbane Area Branch coordinates an annual expo on postgraduate programs in psychology.
 Representatives from educational institutions provide information about honours, masters, doctoral, and professional doctorate, and 5+1 programs in psychology.
 Representatives from APS attend to answer questions about membership and career options.
 Representatives from AHPRA are also available to answer quesstions abut supervsion and registration.

 Throughout the day representatives from th nine APS Colleges provide brief presentations about the various specialisations within psychology.
 A schedule of the presentations will be provided on the day.

 Entry is free.
 The expo is promoted using branch and university student email lists.
 Please contact Nicola Burton (email@example.com or tel 07 3365 6282) for more information.

 National Psychology Week

 National Psychology Week is held each year during the second week of November.
-Past Branch activities have included a display stand at a major shopping centre, displays in Brisbane City Council libraries, public talks, and members events.
+Past Branch activities have included a display stand at a major shopping centre, displays in Brisbane City Council libraries, public talks, and member events.
 If you have ideas for additional activities during National Psychology Week, please let us know.

 In past years, geveral groups were awarded small grants to support promotional activities during National Psychology Week.
 Examples of successful recipient activites are below.